Get insider access

 • AlienVision: Provides different crosshairs and vision modes.
 Your game's anti-cheat tool won't detect this, giving you a competitive advantage.

-• Dark Stabilizer: Changes gamma in games so that you can see your opponents more easily in darker areas.
+• Dark Stabilizer: Makes dark parts of scenes brighter so you can see your opponents more easily in games.

 • Game Enhance Mode: Provides timer, frame rate counter, and display alignment features.